 - If multiple people are to be named on the Memorandum, you will need ID for all parties.

 If a property fails to reach its reserve and it is not sold at the time of the live auction, it may be possible to negotiate a sale after this time.
-Simply contact a member of our team who will be happy to help.
+Simply contact us to discuss with a member of our team.

 Additional Fees Information